 “High-end data scientists really crave the kinds of projects that harness Hadoop’s power—it’s part of what’s called an ‘anti-pattern’ movement among developers, where instead of templatized, pattern-based approaches to solving problems, they prefer solutions that have never been done before,” says Progressive’s Data & Analytics Business Leader Pawan Divakarla.
 “When we participate in Meetup events like these, a side benefit is that we get to show people outside of Progressive that we work on many data-driven projects that cry out for innovative minds and ideas.
 And you don’t have to move to the west coast to work on them.”less

 In 2017, 21% (7,235 employees) had flexible work arrangements.
 Here are the type of arrangements and how they break down.

 Through our STEM Progress® program, we develop and teach interactive lessons called Crash Courses to encourage students to develop skills in science, technology, engineering and math.

-In 2016, Progressive IT sponsored a week-long summer High School Coding Camp with Tech Corps, facilitated at Cleveland State University, where students from around Cleveland learned how to create and program an app.
-We are sponsoring two more camps in 2017.
+In 2017, Progressive IT sponsored two week-long summer High School Coding Camps with Tech Corps, facilitated at Lakeland Community College and Cleveland State University, where students from around Cleveland engaged in hands-on, interactive coding activities.